-- ▶ Point out that these two pages will help them develop skills to face the challenges they will encounter in living the Gospel. - Present the introductory paragraph and have the young people read about dealing with conflict and complete the check list. - Compare responses as a large group. - Have volunteers read aloud the remaining text. - ➤ As a group, outline on the board the seven steps for resolving conflict.
+- Remind the young people that during the period of history they have been studying in this chapter, the Church, with the guidance of the Holy Spirit, faced many challenges in her efforts to be faithful to lesus.
+Point out that these two pages will help them develop skills to face the challenges they will encounter in living the Gospel. - Present the introductory paragraph and have the young people read about dealing with conflict and complete the check list. - Compare responses as a class. - ► Have volunteers read aloud the remaining text. - As a group, outline on the board the seven steps for resolving conflict.